What is a Log Book?

 Who Needs a Log Book?

 A log book is required by all cars that are not road registered in order to compete in all state level and higher speed events (ie supersprints and hill climbs).

 Road registered cars may obtain a log book but this is not a requirement.
-It is recommended that road registered cars competing in the CAMS NSW Supersprint Championships obtain a log book as that will qualify your car for targeted scrutineering which means that you won’t have to join the vehicle scrutineering queue prior to competition and that will save you half an hour or more at each round!
+It is recommended that road registered cars competing in the Motorsport Australia NSW Supersprint Championships obtain a log book as that will qualify your car for targeted scrutineering which means that you won’t have to join the vehicle scrutineering queue prior to competition and that will save you half an hour or more at each round!

 What is Targeted Scrutineering?

 Log booked cars at Motorsport Australia permitted State level events are automatically included in the Targeted Scrutineering system.
 Some approved multi club level events also use the Targeted Scrutineering system.

 At a State level event, log booked cars do not join the scrutineering queue prior to competition, instead drivers bring their helmet, scrutineering sheet and their log book to Scrutineering for checking.